 Ayush Jain

-I was fortunate to intern at Microsoft Research, Montreal and Naver AI, Seoul.
-Before joining USC, I spent two great years in Seoul, working at Samsung Research Korea.
+I completed my PhD at University of Southern California, co-advised by Prof. Joseph J. Lim and Prof. Erdem Bıyık.
+I was fortunate to intern at Meta Reality Labs, Microsoft Research Montreal and Naver AI, Seoul.
+Before joining USC, I spent two years in Seoul, working at Samsung Research Korea.
 Earlier, I graduated from IIT Delhi, where I worked under the guidance of Prof. Sumeet Agarwal and Prof. Rajakrishnan Rajkumar.

 Email | Twitter | CV | Google Scholar | LinkedIn